 Just how significant is the problem of nurse and provider turnover, and what impact is it having on your team?
 Join Justin Hess, M.S., and Leslie Jeffries, MSN, BSN, RN, in part one of our mini-series on how to hire and retain the best in care.

 Tickborne diseases more than doubled from 2004 to 2016, and Lyme disease, the most common tickborne illness, is spreading at alarming rates.
-Dr. James Bohan, associate program director of the emergency department at Arnot Ogden Medical Center in Elmira, NY, discusses this public health threat and analyzes current prevention measures and treatments.
+James Bohan, MD, FACEP, associate program director of the emergency department at Arnot Ogden Medical Center in Elmira, NY, discusses this public health threat and analyzes current prevention measures and treatments.

 Nurse turnover is a sometimes daunting challenge for healthcare leaders.
 Creating an environment that will entice nurses to stay in the field is important for the health of your organization and your patients.